 Or try one of these portable brekkies during your commute:

-If you have time to cook, treat yourself to a vegetarian omelet made with one whole egg plus two egg whites, plenty of fresh, diced veggies such as onions, mushrooms, green pepper, spinach, served with whole-grain toast and fresh tomato slices.
+If you have time to cook, treat yourself to a vegetarian omelet made with one whole egg plus two egg whites, plenty of fresh, diced veggies such as onions, mushrooms, green pepper, and spinach.
+Serve with whole-grain toast and fresh tomato slices.